-Photomasks, which are used in the transfer of integrated circuitry onto silicon wafers, are analogous to a mold and dutiable as an assist.
+Photomasks, which are used in the transfer of integrated circuitry onto silicon wafers, are analogous to a mold and thus dutiable as an assist.

-543889 dated May 12, 1987, aff'd. by 544147 dated July 5, 1988.
+543889 dated May 12, 1987; aff'd by 544147 dated July 5, 1988.

-The importer provided video duplicating services to owners of the program content of videotapes.
-The program content owner provided a duplicate master videotape to the importer free of charge.
-The importer then furnished the duplicate master videotapes free of charge to a foreign manufacturer of pre-recorded videotapes.
-The duplicate master videotapes are in the nature of tools, dies, molds or similar items, i.e., the videotape gives final shape or form to the completed manufactured article and are therefore, dutiable as assists.
-The value of the assist is the cost of producing the negative master film.
+The importer provided video-duplicating services to owners of the program content of videotapes.
+The program content owner provided one duplicated master videotape to the importer free of charge.
+The importer then furnished the duplicated master videotapes free of charge to a foreign manufacturer of pre-recorded videotapes.
+The duplicated master videotapes are in the nature of tools, dies, molds or similar items, i.e., the videotapes give final shape or form to the completed manufactured article and are therefore, dutiable as assists.
+The value of the assists is the cost of producing the negative master film.

-Where a mold which has been produced by the importer or a person related to him, in the United States or in a foreign country, its value is the cost of producing the mold.
-Included in this cost of production are the design and development costs incurred under generally accepted accounting principles when the work at issue is undertaken either within the United States or outside the United States.
-544192 dated June 16, 1989.
+When a mold that has been produced by the importer or a person related to him, in the United States or in a foreign country, its value is the cost of producing the mold.
+Included in this cost of production are the design and development costs incurred under generally accepted accounting principles when the work at issue was undertaken either within the United States or outside the United States.

-If design work is provided by the importer to an unrelated U.S. manufacturer who produces the mold, the value of the mold is based on the cost of its acquisition.
-This is the price paid by the buyer to the manufacturer without the additional cost of the design work since it is the service of manufacturing the mold which is purchased and not the design work.
-This is similarly the outcome if the design work is provided by the importer to a foreign manufacturer who constructs the mold.
+If the importer provides design work to an unrelated U.S. manufacturer who produces the mold, then the value of the mold is based on the cost of its acquisition.
+This is the price paid by the buyer to the manufacturer without the additional cost of the design work, because it is the service of manufacturing the mold that is purchased and not the design work.
+This is similarly the outcome if the importer provides the design work to a foreign manufacturer who constructs the mold.

 A tractor provided to the seller of imported melons, free of charge, is used during the production process and is essential to the growth of the melons.
-It is a "similar item" to that of a tool, die or mold used in the production of imported merchandise under section 402(h)(1)(A)(ii) and is an assist.
+It is a "similar item" with respect to a tool, die or mold used in the production of imported merchandise under section 402(h)(1)(A)(ii) of the TAA and is an assist.

 If the cost for tooling charges by the importer is fully included in the price of the imported finished merchandise, it is unnecessary to further include these costs in the price of its after-market service parts, as that expense has already been fully recouped.
-544844 dated Oct.
-15, 1992.

-A "Lectra pattern maker," is provided free of charge by the buyer to the seller.
+The buyer provides a "Lectra pattern maker" free of charge to the seller.
 The pattern maker contributes directly to the manufacture of the imported merchandise by recreating garment patterns in different sizes and by manipulating pattern pieces in order to produce the most efficient usage of material.
-The pattern maker is an assist within the meaning of section 402(h)(1)(A)(ii) and its value should be added to the price paid or payable.
+The pattern maker is an assist within the meaning of section 402(h)(1)(A)(ii) of the TAA and its value should be added to the price paid or payable.

 Mold patterns are supplied by the buyer to the manufacturers of imported castings and are used to make wax castings.
-The wax castings are then used to make ceramic shells which in turn are used to make the imported castings.
+The wax castings are then used to make ceramic shells which, in turn, are used to make the imported castings.
 The mold patterns are in constant use during the production of the imported merchandise.
-They must be employed whenever a new casting is made since the wax casting molds and the ceramic shell are destroyed each time a new casting is made.
+They must be employed whenever a new casting is made because the wax casting molds and the ceramic shell are destroyed each time a new casting is made.
 The patterns are in constant use during the production of the imported merchandise and are essential to their production.
-Accordingly, the mold patterns constitute assists within the meaning of section 402(h)(1)(A)(ii).
+Accordingly, the mold patterns constitute assists within the meaning of section 402(h)(1)(A)(ii) of the TAA.